-As Moscow is known to be home of the world’s many billionaires, holidays there is going to be one like no other.
-Get yourself ready to be captivated with the city’s many magnificent attractions and landmarks and take part of the fun and excitement in its various festivals.
+As Moscow is known to be home of the world’s many billionaires, holidays there is going to be unique.
+Get yourself ready to be captivated by the city’s many magnificent attractions and landmarks and take part of the fun and the excitement in its various festivals.
 Be prepared to fall in love with Russia’s capital.

 A holiday in Moscow would truly be an unforgettable one.
-Its landmarks and festivals are just a few things that would make your stay all worthwhile.
+Its landmarks and festivals would make your stay all worthwhile.